zerodevapp/zerodev-docs/docs/use-wallets/use-session-keys.md

 ## Using session keys

 :::info
-If you are lost at any point, you can always refer to the [complete session key examples](https://github.com/zerodevapp/plugin-examples/tree/main/session-keys).
+If you ever feel lost, you can always refer to the [complete session key examples](https://github.com/zerodevapp/plugin-examples/tree/main/session-keys).
 :::

 Roughly speaking, using a session key consists of a three steps: